BA in Religion and Global Society

 - Opportunities for international study at our campuses in Geneva, Switzerland; London, United Kingdom; Vienna, Austria; Leiden, the Netherlands; and Thailand and China.

 This degree has a minimum of 128 credit hours consisting of the following: 30 required credit hours in religious studies,12 required credit hours in arts and sciences courses, applicable university global citizenship or general education program hours, and electives.
-For more information, review the program requirements.
+For more information, review the Undergraduate Catalog.